 The Graduate Tax Program at New York Law School

-The Graduate Tax Program at New York Law School provides the LL.M. in Taxation candidate with the opportunity to acquire a thorough grounding in tax law as well as the skills and disciplines to work at the most challenging levels of tax practice, tax administration, and tax policy making.
+The Graduate Tax Program provides LL.M. in Taxation candidates with the opportunity to acquire a thorough grounding in tax law as well as the skills and disciplines to work at the most challenging levels of tax practice, tax administration, and tax policy making.
 The Graduate Tax Program comprises a rigorous core curriculum that presents the fundamental concepts of federal income tax law in depth and a broad array of elective courses that build upon that foundation.
 Currently, some 28 tax electives are offered.
 Course work emphasizes problem solving as well as the professional responsibilities of the tax advisor.
 The capstone of the program is the series of advanced tax planning seminars designed to refine analytical, research, and communication skills and to enhance professional judgment and competence in chosen areas of concentration.

 Degree requirements for the LL.M. in Taxation